tom171296/ChainGuardian.DotNetNuGet/workshop/02-vulnerabilities.md

 The `dotnet list` command has an option that you can list all vulnerable packages.

+> Exercise:
+>
-Run `dotnet list package --vulnerable`, this will output all vulnerabilities that are present in the project.
+> Run `dotnet list package --vulnerable`, this will output all vulnerabilities that are present in the project.
 The output will say that there are no vulnerabilities present in the project.
 This is because the list command by default doesn't look at all transitive packages like you saw before.

 To get all vulnerabilities, including your transitive packages, run `dotnet list package --include-transitive --vulnerable`.
 This result will say that there is a vulnerability in the transitive package `System.Text.Json` version that is used.